-Spot prices in India will be tested in an interruption in supply.
-The Middle East benchmark dipped down to \$75/t f.o.b.
-FACT's purchase tender for 15,000 -25,000 tonnes for early April arrival.
-Spot on the low end of the range at the end of February, representing sales from Iran to prices in India have been easing as avail-China of crushed sulphur.
-Crushed sulphur ability in the market has been healthy.
-The is usually around \$10/t below the price of price range in early March was \$95-105/ tonne c.fr.
-The weaker sentiment may granular tonnes.
-Aramco Trading was also heard securing a sale to China at the start see a turning point should there be any of March.
-There were mixed views on the improvement in the phosphate market. price, pegged at above \$90/t f.o.b. from in the aftermath of the announcement from the Indian government on fertilizer one source, while others indicated a price subsidies.
-The final subsidies on DAP are A bearish factor for the short term expected to be announced in mid-March.
+Spot prices in India will be tested in FACT's purchase tender for 15,000 -25,000 tonnes for early April arrival.
+Spot prices in India have been easing as availability in the market has been healthy.
+The price range in early March was \$95-105/ tonne c.fr.
+The weaker sentiment may see a turning point should there be any improvement in the phosphate market, in the aftermath of the announcement from the Indian government on fertilizer subsidies.
+The final subsidies on DAP are expected to be announced in mid-March.

-outlook is climbing sulphur inventories in Brazilian buyer Vale was heard securing China.
-At the start of March, inventories at a spot cargo at \$90/tonne c.fr for early the major ports totalled 1.6 million tonnes April shipment.
-Brazilian sulphur imports - a level not seen in over a year.
-The 1 milsaw a dip in January, down 18% on a year lion tonne mark had become the new norm earlier.
-While the US remained the numthrough 2015, but stocks have been climbber one supplier, shipments from the UAE ing through 2016 so far.
-Major end users saw a surge, at close to 80,000 tonnes.
-In 2015 the UAE shipped just 160.000 in China appear to be comfortable for the tonnes through the year.
-The increase in short term, a key factor in keeping them trade to China and Brazil from the UAE is on the sidelines of the market.
-Spot prices in China were stable in the \$90s/tonne linked to the start up of the Shah gas proc.fr in early March for granular tonnage. ject.
-The project has the capacity to prowhile crushed lump was priced around duce 3 million tonnes per year of sulphur, the \$80s/t c.fr.
-Sulphur imports to China which would mean a potential 5 million tonnes of exports from the UAE in 2016.
+Brazilian buyer Vale was heard securing a spot cargo at \$90/tonne c.fr for early April shipment.
+Brazilian sulphur imports saw a dip in January, down 18% on a year earlier.
+While the US remained the number one supplier, shipments from the UAE saw a surge, at close to 80,000 tonnes.
+In 2015 the UAE shipped just 160,000 tonnes through the year.
+The increase in trade to China and Brazil from the UAE is linked to the start up of the Shah gas project.
+The project has the capacity to produce 3 million tonnes per year of sulphur, which would mean a potential 5 million tonnes of exports from the UAE in 2016.

 Sulphur stocks in Western Canada remain in the region of 11 million tonnes.
 During this lower period of pricing, questions have been raised around whether Canadian producers would look to pour to block and at what price point.
 Suppliers continue maintain this is not the strategy in the short term - particularly owing to the cost of re-melt and bringing supply back to the market.
 However, with the prospect of the market moving into a significant oversupply it remains to be seen if prices would remain attractive for producers with high costs of logistics and production.
 The outlook for growth in sulphur production in Canada has slowed however due to the sustained period of low oil prices.
 Various projects have been delayed or shelved.
-This slow down, in combination with the depletion of gas based production in Canada, has significantly changed the outlook for sulphur production.
+This slow down, in combination well started improved technology sets standards with the depletion of gas based production in Canada, has significantly changed the outlook for sulphur production.
 Vancouver prices ranged \$80-90/tonne f.o.b. through February with further softening anticipated in light of the weaker tone in the rest of the world.
 The US Gulf range was indicated at a similar level based on shipments to Brazil.